 BTECs, Diplomas, NVQs, HNCs and HNDs are all examples of vocational qualifications.

 You can study for a Bachelor’s (3 years) or Master’s (4 years) degree in various engineering disciplines at university level.
 Make sure the university degree you are looking at is accredited by the Engineering Council, and read more about studying for an engineering degree at university level over at The Student Room.

-Crucial: Find more about routes into engineering.
+Crucial: Find more about routes into engineering from Tomorrow's Engineers.

 Finding an Engineering course or apprenticeship